 We are allowed to use your personal information where it is in our legitimate interests to do so and it is not overridden by your interest.
 We believe that we have a legitimate interest in:

-We are allowed to use your personal information when it is necessary to do so for the performance of any contract we have with you.
+We are allowed to use your personal information when it is necessary to do so for the performance of any contract we have with you, such as ownership of our securities, employment relationship or directorship appointment).

-We are allowed to use your personal information when we need to in order to comply with legal obligations.
+We are allowed to use your personal information when we need to in order to comply with legal or regulatory obligations.

 We are also allowed to use your personal information where you have specifically consented.
 For example, we will obtain your consent to send you email notifications where you have requested them.
 You have the right to withdraw your consent at any time.